ux-mark/recipes/Updates/Fixing-filters.md

 4. **Unit Tests**: Add specific tests for tags with special characters, emojis, and varying whitespace to prevent regression.

+5. **Unicode Normalization**: For multilingual applications, consider adding Unicode normalization to handle different representations of the same characters.

 ## Conclusion

-This fix resolves the immediate issues with "🎄 Xmas" and "To trial" tags by implementing a more robust tag comparison system and ensuring consistent handling of whitespace and special characters throughout the application.
-The comprehensive approach with a shared normalization function and consistent application at all stages of tag processing creates a reliable solution that maintains backward compatibility while building a foundation for more sophisticated tag handling in the future.
+This fix resolves the issues with "🎄 Xmas" and "To trial" tags by implementing a comprehensive tag normalization system that works across all environments, including Vercel production.
+The solution is robust against whitespace variations, special characters, and emoji, ensuring a consistent filtering experience for users.